 Responsibility

-The Principal shall be held responsible for the reasonable security of all school property under his supervision.
+The Principal has general oversight of school property under his or her supervision and shall use good judgement for the reasonable security of such property.

 Keys

 Keys to school property shall be issued only to authorized personnel.
 Employees are prohibited from loaning keys to students and/or any unauthorized person(s).